-Other dissemination activities will include:
+Other dissemination activities included:

 - A series of leaflets in easy words and pictures about the findings of the project.